HomeOnline casinos CanadaAlberta online casinos

 Cashback comes in handy when your luck's not in.
 It lets you claim back a percentage of your net losses, up to a set amount, based on the games you've lost out on in a given timeframe.

-Cashback usually scales depending on the loyalty level you've reached at your chosen Alberta online casino.
-Usually, you'll need to contact customer support to request it, too.
+If an Alberta online casino offers cashback, it usually scales depending on the loyalty level you’ve reached.
+You’ll often need to contact customer support to request it, too.

 Expert tip: The fairest cashback casino bonuses come with 1x wagering requirements.
 So, if you lose $100 and get 20% cashback, you'll only have to wager that $20 once.
 Whatever you have left should become withdrawable.